arafatm/arafatm.github.io/_articles/agile/shape-up.md

 ## xxx Bets, Not Backlogs

 ![Cartoon.
 A person stands in front of a wall covered in countless sticky notes.
 A thought bubble above the person says: This is ridiculous.
 We'll never get all this done.](https://basecamp.com/assets/books/shapeup/2.1/intro_cartoon-562591e3436e67b04d32287bdc7ff45bfcdb284bfec3ac9a42c14e04f8ab9025.png)

-Now that we’ve written a pitch, where does it go?
-It doesn’t go onto a backlog.

 ### xxx No backlogs[](#no-backlogs)

 Backlogs are a big weight we don’t need to carry.
 Dozens and eventually hundreds of tasks pile up that we all know we’ll never have time for.

 The growing pile gives us a feeling like we’re always behind even though we’re not.
-Just because somebody thought some idea was important a quarter ago doesn’t mean we need to keep looking at it again and again.

-Backlogs are big time wasters too.
 The time spent constantly reviewing, grooming and organizing old ideas prevents everyone from moving forward on the timely projects that really matter right now.

 ### xxx A few potential bets[](#a-few-potential-bets)